Hans van Zon: Captivity

 While he was in the observation clinic in Utrecht, van Zon began a relationship with therapist and social worker, Riet van der Brink, whom he married in 1974.
 Van Zon lived a luxurious life in prison compared to other prisoners.
-The minister of justice, Dries van Agt, asked for clarification by a member of his own party, the Catholic People's Party.
+The minister of justice, Dries van Agt, asked for clarification from a member of his own party, the Catholic People's Party.
 Van Agt denied van Zon's luxurious life in prison.
 Van Zon was released in early 1986.
-His life sentence was converted to 28.5 years and reduced by a third because of good behavior.
+His life sentence was converted to 28.5 years and reduced by a third because of good behaviour.

 Further life

 After his release, van Zon was not left alone by the press.
 His private life, especially his drinking addiction, came into the media's attention.
 Van Zon and Van der Brink divorced in 1995.
 During the last years of his life, van Zon lived in Wirdum and Delfzijl, where he died in 1998, as a result of excessive and prolonged drinking.
-At his funeral, his ex-wife Riet, a number of neighbors, an acquaintance, an employee of the van Mesdag clinic, lawyer Hans Anker and a friendly journalist were present.
+At his funeral, his ex-wife Riet, a number of neighbours, an acquaintance, an employee of the van Mesdag clinic, lawyer Hans Anker and a friendly journalist were present.

 In 2015, the novel In the House with a Serial Killer by D66 leader Jan Terlouw and his daughter Sanne was published.
 It is based on their memories of the time that van Zon often visited a friend who rented a room with the Terlouw family at Utrecht Tolsteegsingel.

+The True Crime book: "Suspenders for a serial killer" was published in 2020 by crime journalist Loes Leeman.
+In this book Loes describes her crush as fifteen-year-old girl for Hans van Zon and the relationship she had with the serial killer after his pardon in 1986.